Letztes Update: 30. Januar 2025

 Lebanon is home to a rich tapestry of religions, including Christianity and Islam.
-This diversity influences its culture, daily life, and political landscape, with unique festivals and traditions highlighting its vibrant religious heritage.
+This diversity shapes its culture, daily life, and political landscape.
+Unique festivals and traditions reflect this religious blend, influencing social dynamics in the country.

 Hey there!
 I'm curious about the religious landscape in Lebanon.
 Could you tell me what the main religions in Lebanon are?
 How does religion in Lebanon influence daily life and culture?
 Are there any specific religious festivals or traditions unique to Lebanon?
 Lastly, how does the diversity of religion in Lebanon impact its social and political dynamics?
 Thanks for sharing your insights!